sashetophizika/hyprscratch/README.md

 ```

 ## Other Relevant Information
 To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
-An incorrect title results in the scratchpad not being hidden and a new one being spawned instead.
+An incorrect title results in the scratchpad not being hidden and a new one being spawned every time.

-To group multiple scratchpads together, bind them to the same key and use `stack` on all of them.
+To group multiple scratchpads together, bind them to the same key and use `cover` and `persist` on all of them.

 Terminal applications often all use the title of the terminal emulator.
 Usually the title can be set with the `--title` flag to differentiate them.

-If there are multiple scratchpads with the same initial title, the program just grabs the first one it finds.
+If there are multiple scratchpads with the same title, the program just grabs the first one it finds.